 - MGK chassis or Oshkosh Kids Kart Club chassis design allowed only.
-Any new chassis must be purchased through an approved MGK supplier only (Weld Fab in Slinger). - Wheelbase should not be altered from manufactured position.
+New chassis can be purchased through MGK is available.
+Used karts purchased from outside the program need approval before competing. - Wheelbase should not be altered and must be the same on both sides.
 Wheelbase is the distance between the front and rear wheels measured at the center of the wheel. - MGK supplied unaltered front and rear axle specifications only.
-Full functioning disc or drum brake located on the rear axle.
-No brakes=no race. - NO Chassis or suspension modifications will be allowed.
-Any illegal or modified parts will be confiscated by track officials. - Camber and caster must remain unaltered and within +/- 1 degree from square.
+Full functioning disc or drum brake on the rear axle.
+No brakes=no race.
+All keyways must be intact. - NO Chassis or suspension modifications will be allowed.
+Any illegal or modified parts or improper mounting to gain performance will lead to disqualification.
+No lead/ballast allowed. - Camber and caster must remain unaltered and within +/- 1 degree from square.
 Camber is the angle of the wheel from top to bottom.
 Negative camber is when the top of the wheel is tilted in towards the kart.
 Positive camber is when the top of the wheel is tilted away from the kart.
 Caster is the angle measured at the front spindle mount.
 Positive caster is when the top of the mount is located closer to the rear of the kart than the bottom of the mount.
 Negative caster is the opposite. - Top of roll bar cannot be less than 4" above the helmet of the racer.
 Roll bar extensions are available if needed.
 Racing is not permitted until this requirement is met. - Front and Rear bumpers must be capped off and firmly attached to the kart with no sharp edges.
-Front bumpers consist on 2 hoops (upper and lower) attached with 2 uprights.
+Front bumpers consist on 2 hoops (upper and lower) attached with 2 vertical uprights.
 Top hoop should be +12" from the ground.
-Bottom hoop should be 3" from the ground.
+Bottom hoop should be mounted below the frame.
 Top of rear bumper can be no more 12" from ground so the front bumper meets the rear bumper on the track.
 A hoop on the rear bumper keeps the front and rear bumpers from being hooked.
 Bumpers are required for safety only.
-A racer should NEVER use their bumper to intentionally push or bump another kart. - Side bumper bars or "Nerf" bars (2).
+A racer should NEVER use their bumper to intentionally push or bump another kart or push them out of the way= black flag - Side bumper bars or "Nerf" bars (2).
 These double rail bars are required on each side of the kart.
 These bars must be connected to the kart and at their lowest point be roughly 4" from the ground.
-These bars should extend outside past the front and rear wheels.
-If 2 karts are side by side in a race the side bumpers will keep the wheels from both karts touching one another.
-Open wheel to open wheel contact is extremely dangerous. - 5-inch tall or larger numbers are to be used on all karts and shall be visible on both sides of the kart above the rear wheels.
+These bars should extend outside past the front and rear wheels by no more than 2".
+Open wheel to open wheel contact is extremely dangerous. - Minimum 5-inch tall numbers are to be used on all karts and shall be visible on both sides of the kart above the rear wheels.
 No duplicate kart #'s allowed. #'s allowed on a first come, first serve basis.
-Check with an MGK official before choosing a new #. - All parts must be purchased through Memorial Go-Kart Inc. An MGK Parts Person for the season and contact info will be found on the MGK website. - Memorial Go-Kart Inc. has the right to impound any parts and/or equipment that do not meet MGK specifications, for the purpose of further inspection for a reasonable amount of time.
+Check with an MGK official before choosing a new #.